 "It's what they call the 'junior executive' model."

 - Playing Against Type: Fred MacMurray as J.D.
-Sheldrake - back then, he was known for roles in family films.
+Sheldrake - back then, he was known for roles in family films (despite also starring in thrillers such as Wilder's own Double Indemnity).

 - Race for Your Love: In the end, Miss Kubelik leaves Sheldrake on New Year's Eve and runs to Baxter's apartment.